Learning leadership from aviation

 If, after these food for thought, you are interested in delving deeper into the topic and accompanying Constance Ratazzi-Nelles on her journey from aviation to business, feel free to visit her German blog Food for Thought.
 Here you will find new impulses every second Sunday on what Ms Ratazzi-Nelles calls Human Factors Consulting in reference to aviation.

-Constance Ratazzi-Nelles has published another post on the t2informatik Blog:
+Constance Ratazzi-Nelles has published two more posts on the t2informatik Blog:

 Constance Ratazzi-Nelles